Los Andes, Chile: Administration

 Within the electoral divisions of Chile, Los Andes is represented in the Chamber of Deputies by Marco Antonio Núñez (PDC) and Gaspar Rivas (RN) as part of the 11th electoral district, together with San Esteban, Calle Larga, Rinconada, San Felipe, Putaendo, Santa María, Panquehue, Llaillay and Catemu.
 The commune is represented in the Senate by Ignacio Walker Prieto (PDC) and Lily Pérez San Martín (RN) as part of the 5th senatorial constituency (Valparaíso-Cordillera).

 Economy

 Los Andes principal economy is based on mining and agriculture, with vineyards and grapes being the principal fruit export.
 Copper and other minor minerals production is handled by Codelco Chile.
-Until 2004, a Peugeot car plant assembled vehicles in Los Andes (Automotora Franco-Chilena).
-Peugeot's 404, 504, 505, 205 & 206 models were produced from French and Argentine components, being exported to other Latin American markets.
+From 1973 until 2004, the Automotores Franco Chilena S.A. plant assembled Peugeot and Renault automobiles from French and Argentine components in Los Andes.
+Peugeot production began with the 404 and ended with the 206; Renaults were also produced there between 1979 and 1991.
+Cars built by Automotores Franco Chilena were also exported to certain other Latin American markets.
+The factory was refitted to become a vehicle preparation, sales, and repair center for the national Peugeot Citroën sales network.